Kaio Jorge: Cruzeiro

 On 6 June 2024, Campeonato Brasileiro Série A club Cruzeiro announced a verbal agreement with Juventus and Kaio Jorge's staff for the transfer of the player.
 The deal was officially confirmed five days later after the completion of the medical exams, with Kaio Jorge signing a five-year contract with the club.

 International career

 Kaio Jorge was called up to the Brazil U15 team for the 2017 South American U-15 Championship, scoring four goals in three matches during the tournament.
 On 21 September 2018, he was called up to the U17 team for a friendly tournament in Nantwich and Telford, England.

 On 20 September 2019, Kaio Jorge was included in Guilherme Dalla Déa's 21-man list for the 2019 FIFA U-17 World Cup.
-He scored five goals in the competition, including one in a 2–1 final defeat against Mexico), and was awarded the Bronze Boot.
+He scored five goals in the competition, including one in a 2–1 final victory against Mexico), and was awarded the Bronze Boot.

 On 25 August 2025, Kaio Jorge received his first call-up to the senior national team for the 2026 FIFA World Cup qualification.
 He debuted against Chile on 4 September, coming on as a substitute in the 70th minute.